Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 A **token** is a substring from the original source code that acts as the minimum building block for semantic reasoning.

+ In some of the traditional compilers, the lexer is responsible for chopping the input source code into a sequence of tokens or a token stream, as shown in the preceding diagram.